Great Basin Wildrye

 - Salt and pepper to taste

-- 1. In a bowl, mash the black beans and mix in the cooked Great Basin Wildrye, breadcrumbs, onion, cumin, salt, and pepper.
+- 1. In a bowl, mash black beans and mix in cooked Great Basin Wildrye, breadcrumbs, onion, cumin, salt, and pepper.

-- 2. Form the mixture into patties and refrigerate for 30 minutes.
+- 2. Form the mixture into patties and grill or pan-fry until golden brown on both sides.

-Colorful bell peppers stuffed with a savory mixture of Great Basin Wildrye, spinach, and cheese, baked to perfection.
+Colorful bell peppers stuffed with a savory mixture of Great Basin Wildrye, quinoa, and spices, baked to perfection.

 - 4 bell peppers, halved and seeded